-The respective Board of Directors of the companies are also responsible for overseeing the Group's financial reporting process.
+The Board of Directors are also responsible for overseeing the company's financial reporting process.

-Auditor's Responsibilities for the Audit of Consolidated Ind AS Financial Statement assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
+Auditor's Responsibilities for the Audit of Consolidated Ind AS Financial Statement

+Our objectives are to obtain reasonable assurance about whether the Consolidated Ind AS financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated Ind AS financial statements.